Definition of Materials

 Parental or Legal Guardian Responsibility

-Selection of materials for the adult collections is not restricted by the possibility that children may obtain materials that their parents or legal guardians might consider inappropriate.
+Selection of materials for the adult collections is not restricted by the possibility that children may obtain or see materials that their parents or legal guardians might consider inappropriate.
 The library believes in the freedom of the individual and the right and obligation of parents or legal guardians to develop, interpret and maintain their own code of values in their family.

 Responsibility for the choice of materials by children rests with their parents or legal guardians.